What We Know About YouTube Shooter Nasim Aghdam

 Advertisement

-Update 4/4/18 12:16pm ET: Police believe Aghdam’s feelings of persecution regarding YouTube policy is the motive for the shooting.
+Update 4/4/18 12:16pm ET: Police believe Aghdam’s feelings of persecution regarding YouTube policy are the motive for the shooting.
 San Bruno Police Chief Ed Barberini added that Aghdam had visited a local gun range the morning before the shooting, and entered the YouTube building via a parking garage—though the exact method is still being determined.
 The Smith and Wesson 9mm semi-automatic she used to shoot three YouTube staffers and then herself was purchased legally.

 Law enforcement are executing search warrants on two residences believed to be associated with Aghdam, and are combing through her social media posts.